US carrier shoots down Iranian drone as tensions escalate and diplomatic talks hit a snag

 “No American service members were harmed during the incident, and no U.S. equipment was damaged,” Hawkins said.

+State-affiliated Tasnim News Agency also reported Tuesday that Iran lost contact with an IRGC drone while it was on a “reconnaissance, surveillance and filming” mission over international waters of the Arabian Sea.

+The drone had “successfully transmitted its surveillance and reconnaissance footage” to its operators at the IRGC command center before it was lost, the agency quoted an informed Iranian source as saying.
+“The reason for this loss of contact is being investigated, and details will be announced once it is confirmed.”

-Hours later, two Iranian gunboats approached the M/V Stena Imperative — a chemical tanker operated by Americans flying under the US flag in the Strait of Hormuz — passing the ship three times at high speeds as an Iranian Mohajer drone also flew overhead, said Hawkins.
+Hours after the drone encounter, two Iranian gunboats approached the M/V Stena Imperative — a chemical tanker operated by Americans flying under the US flag in the Strait of Hormuz — passing the ship three times at high speeds as an Iranian Mohajer drone also flew overhead, said Hawkins.
 During one of their passes, the Iranians threatened via radio call that they would board and seize the tanker.
 The tanker was in international waters, Hawkins said.

 US military forces operating in the area responded when they learned of the Iranian threats.
 The USS McFaul destroyer escorted the tanker away from the area along with defensive air support from the US Air Force, Hawkins added.
 The situation de-escalated as a result.